michaelrsweet/mxml/README.md

 ## Legal Stuff

-The Mini-XML library is Copyright 2003-2019 by Michael R Sweet.
-License terms are described in the file "COPYING".
+Copyright © 2003-2019 by Michael R Sweet

+The Mini-XML library is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2-only software.
+See the files "LICENSE" and "NOTICE" for more information.